 One of my first top 5 lists was a list of my favourite romantic anime.
-I’m going to draw on a lot of examples from these anime in my discussion this week.
-So what are the common features of these sweet and romantic anime?
+While romance isn’t my favourite genre, it has always held a warm spot in my heart as romance done well can really move me emotionally and linger with me well after it is finished.
+So what are some of the common features of sweet and romantic anime?
+And what do you like in your romance?

 But that’s what makes romance so great is that if one doesn’t work for you there are plenty of other characters and romances to follow.